ThomasQuinnKelly/bip-reference-person/local-dev/README.md

 # Local Development Environment
-This local development environment is strickly for demonstration and local testing of the Openshift Container Platform.
+This local development environment is strickly for demonstration and local testing of the BIP Platform.

+For information about the BIP Framework and Reference Application, see this [README](https://github.com/department-of-veterans-affairs/ocp-reference-spring-boot).

 ## Starting the Environment
 To start the environment first build the BIP reference service by running `mvn clean package`.
 The platform can then be started by running `docker-compose up -d --build`.